 One of the most popular ingredients in solvent based removers used to be “methylene chloride”.
 Methylene chloride was banned by the European Union back in 2010 because this ingredient has been linked to many health conditions.

-Using a solvent remover
+Usages of a solvent paint remover

 - You need to wear protective gear for your own safety